Got an air fryer? You’re in luck! It’s actually very easy to make fresh and delicious hamburgers at home.

 You can enjoy cheaper, healthier, and fresher hamburgers at home…with restaurant-style taste thanks to your air fryer.

-Since the patties will cool off rather quickly I strongly recommend serving them as soon as possible for best taste.
+Since the patties will cool off rather quickly I strongly recommend serving them as soon as possible for the best taste.

 I found mine just weren’t the same after they cooled off and especially if they had to be reheated.

 It’s amazing how much fat and grease is left over after cooking hamburgers!
 Wow.
 Even though it looks terribly messy clean-up is easy.
 After letting the cooking basket cool down in only takes a moment or two to wash the parts in your kitchen sink.

 You’ll have a fair amount of grease and fat left over after cooking frozen hamburger patties.
 I was surprised just how much, in fact.